 Interested in lifestyle travel?
 Develop products around activities like beverage tourism or around a focus group like the LGBT community – that’s the difference between matching the traveller to your product and matching your product to the traveller.
 Examples of micro niches of beverage tourism include the wine lover, the beer lover, tea aficionado, coffee addict, craft spirits connoisseur (I’m sure there are more).
 Gear your products towards your LGBT traveller with specialised cruises, festivals, LGBT-friendly accommodation, packaged together in discrimination-free destinations.

-There are some weird and wonderful niches to explore, some rather obscure (which isn’t a bad thing), some growing in popularity: gaming tourism; avitourism; medical tourism; accessible tourism; military heritage tourism; archeology; dark tourism; agritourism; and that’s just scratching the surface of niche travel.
+There are some weird and wonderful niches to explore, some rather obscure, some growing in popularity: gaming tourism; avitourism; medical tourism; accessible tourism; military heritage tourism; archeology; dark tourism; agritourism; and that’s just scratching the surface of niche travel.
 Destinations have also started making the shift toward niche tourism markets with a view to attract specific traveller types and move away from the mass tourist influx.

-Some niches will bring you business all year round, some are time/season-specific.
+Some niches will bring you business all year round, some are seasonal.
 Some can be found in many destinations, some are location-specific.
-There’s lots of room to manoeuvre and define the niche products to suit your brand and the market you wish to attract.
+Define the niche products that suit your brand and the market you wish to attract.
 Show your passion and make your brand the one travellers associate first with their own passion.
-OP